caiorss/Functional-Programming/haskell/Functional_Programming_Concepts.md

 1. Overview

-    The Maybe type (Haskell)  or Option type (ML, F# and OCaml) is used to indicate that a function returns nothing or a computation can fail.
-    The maybe monad is helpful to remove nested null checks, avoid null pointer or null object exceptions.
+    The Maybe type (Haskell) or Option type (ML, F# and OCaml) is used to indicate that a function might return nothing, the value might not exists or that a computation maight fail.
+This is helpful to remove nested null checks, avoid null pointer or null object exceptions.

     Some functions are a natural candidates to return a <span class="underline">maybe</span> or
     <span class="underline">option</span> type like parser function, user input validation, lookup functions